MrJambix/TimelineReactions/TimelineReactions/MrJambix/P9-12 Reaction README.md

+PLEASE NOT I WILL ONLY BE FOCUSING ON GNB MT REACTIONS FOR THE MOMENT

 P9S OT War
 Reaction will invuln second Solo TB (Ascendant Fist #2) Changes to Defensive CD Offsets and skill to variables to let the ACR decide when to use them